 And finish with the screws on the left hand side.

-To remove the front shell is now a matter of slowly and very carefully lifting this part from the rest of the camera.
-The small round depressions you can notice around the camera are made to give a tighter fitting of the parts without recurring to screws, therefore it may be tricky to get the shell apart.
+To remove the front shell is now a matter of, slowly and very carefully, lifting this part from the rest of the camera.
+The tiny dot-like depressions you can notice around the camera are made to give a tighter fitting of the parts without recurring to screws, therefore it may be tricky to get the shell apart.

-Don't be tempted to remove all the screws and remove all the three parts of the shell (as I did to find the battery) as this will loosen small parts that can be difficult to reassemble.
-If you need to hinge around the shell, do it with moderation and possibly with your finger nails or a plastic object.
+Don't be tempted to remove all the screws and remove all the three parts of the shell (as I did to find the battery), as this will loosen small parts that can be difficult to reassemble.
+You may need to hinge around the shell; do it with moderation and possibly with your finger nails or a plastic object.

 If you really have to remove the back part to get parts loosen, reassemble it as soon as you get the front shell removed as that would expose the delicate LCD.